oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/fdbi-import/create-flow/fbdiimport.md

     ![ReadFileFromFTP](../images/read-filefromftp.png)

 ## Task 5: Upload the file to ERP Cloud
-1. Hover over the outgoing arrow for ReadAPInvoicesFileFromFTP and click + icon.
+1. Hover over the outgoing arrow for **Invoke ReadAPInvoicesFileFromFTP** and click + icon.
 2. Begin typing ERP in the Search field to find the connection to your ERP Cloud.
 3. Select the connection which you have created in the previous labs.
 The Configure Oracle ERP Cloud Endpoint wizard appears.